Location-Based Technology for Mobile Apps: Beacons vs. GPS vs. WiFi

 Disadvantages of WiFi

-- There are concerns with both privacy and potentially even relevancy as consumers are not explicitly asked permission (no opt-in)
+- There are concerns with both privacy and potentially even relevance as consumers are not explicitly asked permission (no opt-in)

 - Not a good option for context-aware messaging on a granular level (for example, sending specific messaging in-aisle)